Why is annual influenza vaccination recommended for healthcare workers?

 Are healthcare workers at greater risk of infection?

 Yes.
 Anyone can catch influenza if exposed to the virus but healthcare workers are more likely to be exposed to influenza because of their work.
-Staff working in emergency departments and other clinical settings are likely to be most at risk.
+(3)

 Does the influenza vaccine work?

-When the vaccine and circulating viruses are antigenically similar, influenza vaccination prevents laboratory-confirmed influenza illness among approximately 70%-90% of healthy adults aged less than 65 years in randomized controlled trials.
+When the vaccine and circulating viruses are similar, influenza vaccination prevents laboratory-confirmed influenza illness among approximately 70%-90% of healthy adults aged less than 65 years in randomised controlled trials.
+(4)

-WHO has estimated that influenza vaccination of HCW prevents serologically confirmed influenza infection among HCWs with an efficacy of 88%.
+WHO has estimated that influenza vaccination of HCW prevents serologically confirmed influenza infection among HCWs with an efficacy of 88% (5), but this will change from year to year.

 Without a vaccination am I likely to infect others?